evolution-gaming/scala-bootcamp/sbt/4-Change.md

 In real life projects, this may often be redefined like this:
 ```
-lazy val root = (project in file("."))
+lazy val root = project
+  .in(file("."))
   .settings(
     name := "inspect",
-    scalaVersion := "2.13.4",
+    scalaVersion := "2.13.6",
     libraryDependencies ++= Seq(
-      "org.typelevel" %% "cats-effect" % "2.2.0",
+      "org.typelevel" %% "cats-effect" % "2.5.4",
-      "org.scalatest" %% "scalatest" % "3.2.2" % "test"
+      "org.scalatest" %% "scalatest" % "3.2.10" % Test
     )
   )
 ```
 Why would anyone want to do this?
-Actually, if we do not write `root` project then `sbt` will genereate the one for us, silently and use our settings to pass to the project.
+Actually, if we do not write `root` project then `sbt` will generate the one for us, silently and use our settings to pass to the project.

 The key part is that allows us defining several projects in one `build.sbt` file